-Spicy salsa chicken with chorizo is a combination of seasoned chicken breasts, homemade salsa and spicy Mexican chorizo sausage for a flavor-packed chicken dinner.
+Spicy salsa chicken breast and chorizo is a flavorful combination of seasoned chicken breasts, homemade salsa, and spicy chorizo sausage.
+It's a recipe that everyone will love.

 Ingredient Notes & Substitutions

 Chorizo Sausage - This recipe uses Mexican chorizo, a raw ground pork sausage, not to be confused with Spanish chorizo sausage, a cured hard sausage.
 If you're unable to find Mexican chorizo sausage, hot Italian sausage would be a better substitute for this recipe.